Direct Phone: 626.371.0334

 Josh has extensive and deep experience handling a broad range of general, complex commercial litigation for corporate and individual clients before federal and state courts and various arbitration forums, including AAA and FINRA.
 He has represented clients successfully in connection with a wide variety of matters, including claims for breach of contract, fraud, unfair competition, civil RICO, and trademark and copyright infringement.
 In 2011, Josh second chaired a three-week federal jury trial, resulting in a positive settlement for the client.

-In the insurance recovery context, Josh has significant experience representing policyholders in disputes with insurance companies and litigating coverage matters in federal and state courts around the country, including in California, New York, Florida, Texas, and Delaware.
+Josh has significant experience representing policyholders in disputes with insurance companies and litigating coverage matters in federal and state courts around the country, including in California, New York, Florida, Texas, and Delaware.
 Josh represents policyholders seeking coverage under a wide variety of policy types, including directors and officers, errors and omissions, employment practices liability, environmental, life, business interruption, product recall, and commercial general liability, among others.
 Josh also counsels clients with regard to designing pre-litigation insurance coverage strategies and conducts policy reviews and analyses.

 Highlights of Josh’s professional experience include the following: